-To provide accessibility features and also allow researchers to track results on a per page basis, paging allows you to load more results and to access specific pages within the results.
-Because Primo's pagination loads more results instead of just showing the results from a single page, you can scroll up and down to view all loaded results without having to return to the previous or next pages.
+To provide accessibility and enable researchers to track results on a per page basis, paging enables you to load more results and access specific pages within the results.
+In addition to selecting a specific page of results, you can set the default number of results to display for searches in Primo.

-You can also modify the offset parameter in the search URL to display results for a specific page.
-Each page contains up to 10 records.
-To display the second page, you would need to add the &offset=11 parameter to the URL.
+You can also modify the offset parameter in the search URL to display results for a specific page, which is based on increments of the Results Per Page setting.
+For example, if you want to display the second page when Results Per Page is set to 50, you would need to add the &offset=50 parameter to the URL.
 For example: